-OptionsXpress was acquired by Charles Schwab in 2011.
-Since then Charles Schwab has reported it will be integrating OptionsXpress into Charles Schwab and doing away with OptionsXpress all together.
+Charles Schwab acquired OptionsXpress in 2011.
+Since then Charles Schwab has reported it will be integrating OptionsXpress into Charles Schwab and doing away with OptionsXpress altogether.
 Thus far the brokerages remain independent of each other although we do not know for how long.

-Their platform for option traders is probably one of their greatest assets.
-Their approach for entering trades is very intuitive which is great if you are a new option trader.
-Setting up complicated option structures is now easy to do by simply adding legs to your order ticket.
+Their platform for options traders is probably one of their most significant assets.
+Their approach for entering trades is very intuitive which is excellent if you are a new options trader.
+Setting up complicated option structures is now easy to do by merely adding legs to your order ticket.

 One of the neatest order types this platform has to offer is their "Walk Limit" order type.
 This order type will adjust your limit order to find favorable prices on the market.
-You can set your minimum limit number, as you normally would, and it could find you a better price without you having to adjust the limit yourself.
-This is a very neat order type especially if you trade a lot of short options.
+You can set your minimum limit number, as you usually would, and it could find you a better price without you having to adjust the limit yourself.
+This is an elegant order type especially if you trade a lot of short options.